DaneSpiritGOD/MIT-6.824/docs/mr/mr.md

 The most significant part in MapReduce system is how to coordinate the workers with tasks.
 We need to assign task to worker, wait for the result from worker and cancel one task if the time it takes worker to execute the specific task is out of expectation.
 We also need to maintain the statuses in task pool so that all the tasks could get calculated and we can obtain a correct outcome finally.

 ##### *Task Pool*
 I abstract `taskContainer` structure as *task pool* for *map* and *reduce* respectively.
 I define `idleTasks`, `inProgressTasks` and `completedTasks` of `chan *Task` type to pass tasks with distinct statuses.
 At runtime, many workers are applying for or committing tasks.
 So it's important and necessary to create a mechanism to guarantee the thread safety.
 In Go world, *channel* is the best practice to get rid of race condition.
-I add a member named *cancelWaitingForInProgressTimeout* of `*sync.Map` type as well whose function I will illustrate later.
+I add a member named *inProgressWaitingFlags* of `*sync.Map` type as well whose function I will illustrate later.

 #### Create Map Task
 Coordinator is given file spits as input from program host.
 Each file needs to be wrapped as `Input` into a `Task` object.
 Having constructed a *map task*, we put it into `idleTasks` of *map task pool*.